Speak to a memory care specialist. Free 24/7 helpline: (888) 595-9951

 Those who suffer from some form of dementia can often feel confused and lost, so the building’s interior is often designed so that these patients will be able to navigate their way around without getting frustrated.
 The kind of care that is given to each resident differs as well because each individual’s requirements are unique.
 It is catered to those who need help, preventing worsening of symptoms and deterioration of their current condition.

 10 Best Memory Care Facilities in Connecticut

-Situated at 3396 E Main Street in New Haven county, Cheshire House Health Care excels at providing memory care services to seniors in Waterbury, CT in addition to those who reside in nearby areas.
-Cheshire House Health Care offers amenities such as individual care plans, routine check-ups for proper weight maintenance and color-coordinated rooms to help with memory to New Haven county older residents, with license number 75373.
-Cheshire House Health Care has 73 dementia and memory care units and offers multiple care levels.
+Situated at 180 Scott Road in New Haven county, Village At East Farms excels at providing dementia care services to seniors with dementia or Alzheimer’s in Waterbury, CT and those who reside in nearby areas.
+Village At East Farms includes amenities such as a visiting geriatric physician, assistance with choosing and putting on clothes and brain games to New Haven county residents, with license number 8002979.
+Village At East Farms has 182 memory and dementia care units and offers multiple care levels.

 The cost of dementia and Alzheimer’s care can be a heavy burden on a family who takes care of their loved one, and the ever-rising amount for medical care, it may seem like too much to handle.
 The average cost of Connecticut memory care is over $4,000, with certain dementia care add-ons adding hundreds, if not thousands more each month on top of that price.

 However, in Connecticut, there are ways to lower your monthly costs and lessen the financial burden.
 With the help of Medicaid programs, elderly individuals with financial need can get their out of pocket costs for memory care lowered significantly, or completely covered.
 In Connecticut, this program is known as HUSKY Health, will cover the cost of memory care facilities for those with limited financial needs.